-Case management Assessing, arranging, coordinating, and monitoring the delivery of individualized services to facilitate housing stability for a program participant who resides in permanent housing or to assist a program participant in overcoming immediate barriers to obtaining housing by, for example: Conducting the initial evaluation, including verifying and documenting eligibility Using the centralized or coordinated assessment system Counseling Developing, securing, and coordinating services Obtaining federal, state, and local benefits Monitoring and evaluating program participant progress Providing information and referrals to other providers Developing an individualized housing and service plan, including planning a path to permanent housing stability Conducting re-evaluations Assessing, arranging, coordinating, and monitoring the delivery of individualized services to meet the needs of program participant(s), including: Counseling; Developing, securing, and coordinating services; Using the centralized or coordinated assessment system; Obtaining federal, state, and local benefits; Monitoring and evaluating program participant progress; Providing information and referrals to other providers; Providing ongoing risk assessment and safety planning with victims of domestic violence, dating violence, sexual assault, and stalking; and Developing an individualized housing and service plan, including planning a path to permanent housing stability.
+overcoming immediate barriers to obtaining housing by, for example: Conducting the initial evaluation, including verifying and documenting eligibility Using the centralized or coordinated assessment system Counseling Developing, securing, and coordinating services Obtaining federal, state, and local benefits Monitoring and evaluating program participant progress Providing information and referrals to other providers Developing an individualized housing and service plan, including planning a path to permanent housing stability Conducting re-evaluations Developing, securing, and coordinating services; Using the centralized or coordinated assessment system; Obtaining federal, state, and local benefits; Monitoring and evaluating program participant progress; Providing information and referrals to other providers; Providing ongoing risk assessment and safety planning with victims of domestic violence, dating violence, sexual assault, and stalking; and Developing an individualized housing and service plan, including planning a path to permanent housing stability.
 Legal services Costs of legal advice and representation by a California-licensed attorney regarding matters that interfere with the program participant's ability to obtain and retain housing.
 Includes landlord/tenant matters.
 Services must be necessary to resolve a legal problem that prohibits the program participant from obtaining permanent housing or will likely result in the program participant losing the permanent housing for which the program participant currently resides.
 Costs of legal advice and representation in matters that interfere with the homeless individual's or family's ability to obtain and retain housing.
 Moving costs Costs such as truck rental or hiring a moving company, including payment of temporary storage fees for up to 3 months Reasonable one-time moving costs, including truck rental and hiring a moving company Utility deposits Standard utility deposit that the utility company requires of all customers.
 Note: ESG funds also can be used to pay for up to 24 months of utility payments per participant, per service, including up to six months of utility payments in arrears, per service.
 Payment of utility deposit, which constitutes a one-time fee paid to utility companies.
 Mediation Mediation between the program participant and the owner or person(s) with whom the participant is living.
 Mediation with property owners and landlords on behalf of eligible program participants.
+Credit repair Credit counseling; Credit counseling; · · · · · · · · · · · · · · · · · · ·

-Credit repair Credit counseling; Other services needed to assist with critical skills related to household budgeting, money management, accessing a free personal credit report, and resolving personal credit problems.
-Credit counseling; Accessing a free personal credit report; and Resolving personal credit issues.
+Other services needed to assist with critical skills related to household budgeting, money management, accessing a free personal credit report, and resolving personal credit problems.

+- Accessing a free personal credit report; and - Resolving personal credit issues.